prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 15.

-> "Innovation distinguishes between a leader and a follower." -Steve Jobs
+> "<a href="https://prashantkikani.com/blog/challenge-assumptions" target="_blank">Innovation</a> distinguishes between a leader and a follower." -Steve Jobs

 True leaders innovate.
 "Being able to imagine something big & to make it happen in reality" is innovation.
 Almost all great leaders have done that.